polarfire-soc/hart-software-services/tools/hss-payload-generator/README.md

 The configuration file is used to map the ELF binaries to the individual application harts (U54s).

-The tool does perform basic sanity checks on the structure of the config file itself, and also on the ELF images.
+The tool does perform basic sanity checks on the structure of the configuration file itself, and also on the ELF images.
 ELF images must be RISC-V executables.

 ## Example Run

-To run this with the sample config file and ELF files:
+To run this with the sample configuration file and ELF files:

     $ ./hss-payload-generator -c test/config.yaml output.bin